tybv1/streamlit-multipurpose-app/README.md

 5. **Download a GPT4All Model**
 Download a GPT4All compatible model like `Llama-3.2-3B-Instruct-Q4_0.gguf` and place it in a known directory.
 Update the `config.py` with the model path.

-## Setting up the Chatbot

-This project uses a local GPT4All language model for the chatbot.
-You need to download it separately:

-1.  **Download a model:** Go to [https://gpt4all.io/](https://gpt4all.io/) and download the `Llama-3.2-3B-Instruct-Q4_0.gguf` model from the "Ecosystem" section.
-2.  **Place the model:** Create a `models` folder in the project's root directory and place the downloaded `.gguf` file inside.
-3.  **Update `config.py`:** Make sure the `GPT4ALL_MODEL_PATH` variable in `config.py` points to the correct location of your model file.

 6.  **(Optional) Install pre-commit hooks:**

     ```bash